chaos-mesh/chaos-mesh/website/docs/installation/get_started_on_minikube.md

     >
     > It is recommended to allocate enough RAM (more than 8192 MiB) to the Virtual Machine (VM) using the `--cpus` and `--memory` flag.

-2. Install Helm:
+2. Install helm:

    ```bash
    curl https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash
    helm init
    ```

-3. Check whether the Helm tiller pod is running:
+3. Check whether the helm tiller pod is running:

    ```bash
    kubectl -n kube-system get pods -l app=helm